runpod-workers/worker-vllm/README.md

 ## Model Inputs
+You may either use a `prompt` or a list of `messages` as input.
+If you use `messages`, the model's chat template will be applied to the messages automatically, so the model must have one.
+If you use `prompt`, you may optionally apply the model's chat template to the prompt by setting `apply_chat_template` to `true`.
 | Argument        | Type | Default            | Description                                                                                   |
 |-----------------|------|--------------------|-----------------------------------------------------------------------------------------------|
 | `prompt`          | str  |                    | Prompt string to generate text based on.                                                      |